Skip to main content

 Risk Stratification and Clinical Considerations

 The decision to implement such a protocol demands rigorous clinical judgment.
 It is not an “anti-aging” therapy in the popular sense.
 It is a hormonal restoration strategy for individuals who demonstrate a clinical and biochemical need.
-The potential risks, informed by the animal longevity data and the known of GH excess, must be weighed against the potential benefits of reversing the detrimental metabolic and functional consequences of somatopause.
+The potential risks, informed by the animal longevity data and the known side effects of GH excess, must be weighed against the potential benefits of reversing the detrimental metabolic and functional consequences of somatopause.

 Advanced Comparison of HGH-Axis Interventions